Spantree/elasticsearch-talk/slides/slides/terminology.md

 ### Index

-* Siloed containers for mapping types
+* A collection of documents managed as a unit
-* Physically isolated in separate files on disk
+* Physically isolated in separate files on disk (segments)
+* Similar to a database, but not quite
-* You can search across indices
+* Elasticsearch allows you to search across indices

 ---

 ### Node

-An instance of Elasticsearch
+* An running instance of Elasticsearch
+* Can be master, client or data node (or any combination)

 ---